helium/HIP/0032-split-dcs.md

 in one simple step that will naturally adapt to the current situation without much code necessary.

 This HIP does not have an affect to areas that have no other hotspots nearby.

 # Stakeholders
-[stakeholders]: #stakeholders
 All those already providing coverage
-* Who is affected by this HIP?
+- Who is affected by this HIP?
 All new "coverage" providers

 # Detailed Explanation
-[detailed-explanation]: #detailed-explanation

 Currently only the fastest responder of a DC packet is rewarded.
 Hotspot 2,3 or how many there are have no way of knowing that Hotspot 1 will be faster, so they aswell will at least have tried to resolve it.
 Currently only Hotspot 1 would be rewarded for resolving.
 All others would not receive anything and be declined.